EasyLLM/langbatch/docs/concepts/pipeline/batch_dispatcher.md

 `time_interval` is the time interval for which the queue will be checked for the queue threshold and time threshold.

+`requests_type` is the type of requests that will be added to the queue.
+It can be "partial" or "full".
+If it is 'partial', [Batch.create](/references/ChatCompletion/#langbatch.ChatCompletionBatch.ChatCompletionBatch.create) method is used to create the batch, and if it is 'full', [Batch.create_from_requests](/references/Batch/#langbatch.Batch.Batch.create_from_requests) method is used.

-`request_kwargs` is the kwargs that will be passed to the create method in Batch class to create a batch.
-Ex. temperature, max_tokens, etc.
+`request_kwargs` is the kwargs that will be passed to the [Batch.create](/references/ChatCompletion/#langbatch.ChatCompletionBatch.ChatCompletionBatch.create) method in Batch class to create a batch.
+Ex. temperature, max_tokens, etc. Used when `requests_type` is 'partial'.

 ## Run the Batch Dispatcher